rubygems/guides/command-reference.md

 ### Description

-The yank command removes a gem you pushed to a server from the server's index.
+The yank command permanently removes a gem you pushed to a server.

-Note that if you push a gem to rubygems.org the yank command does not prevent other people from downloading the gem via the download link.

 Once you have pushed a gem several downloads will happen automatically via the webhooks.
 If you accidentally pushed passwords or other sensitive data you will need to change them immediately and yank your gem.

-If you are yanking a gem due to intellectual property reasons contact http://help.rubygems.org for permanent removal.
-Be sure to mention this as the reason for the removal request.